Shinbangumi: Music videos

 Along with the singles came a music video each along with a full album visualizer and short film with the album's release.
 For each of the music videos, they were produced with a 4:3 aspect ratio to give the viewer the feeling of watching a CRT television (noted by Claire Brown as being blanketed in "VHS fuzz"), enhancing the city pop and Shōwa era Japan, including Cup Noodles, a bullet train, a Toyota Camry, and a Panasonic boombox.

 TV movie

 On 20 April 2025, Ginger Root released a YouTube video announcing a partnership with Toonami to broadcast the movie "Shinbangumi" on 26 April.
 The movie is an hour long compilation of all the previously released music videos and teasers stitched together for a continuous watch.
 On 29 April 2025, Ginger Root announced the movie would be released for home media on VHS.

+Reception

+Shinbangumi was largely praised by critics.
+Marcy Donaldson of AllMusic praised the album for its ambition and wide range of styles it fused in its production.
+Leo Edworthy of EARMILK described the album as "a lovely piece of mutant synth-pop/funk goodness", praising it for is basslines and its bright fun nature which would occasionally reveal a darker side.
+Thomas Stremfel of Spectrum Culture praised the album for its vibrancy, building on Ginger Root's previous EPs, as well as creating "a brand of pop lost to time" without locking himself into one genre or relying on nostalgia.
+He did critique the album, however, for setting a high-standard for the album with "No Problems" and "meeting it too frequently" which caused the songs to feel less distinguishable throughout further listens.
+In spite of the high standards, he also thought Lew could also have done better.